telerik-boneyard/backend-services-push-hybrid-advanced/README.md

 * Authenticate to the app with an existing or new user account.
 * The app will try to automatically enable the device for push notifications and register it/update its registration in Telerik Backend Services.
 You will be able to survey the process in the main view of the app.
-* Select a specific user or just tap the "Send" button to send an already predefined message to all available users.
+* You can select specific users and tap the "Send" button to send an already predefined message to them.
+Alternatively, you can just tap the "Send" button and the app will send a notification to all registered devices in your app.
 * A message will be displayed in the main view of the app when the notification was sent and when you receive a push notification.